 About Pep Simek: Enerquip’s Owner from 1985 - 2007

 Joseph (Pep) and Frances Simek moved to Medford from Chicago in 1960.
-By 1962 they were running the Tombstone Tavern, located next to a cemetery, along with Pep’s brother, Ronald.
+By 1962 they were running the Tombstone Tap, a tavern located next to a cemetery, along with Pep’s brother, Ronald.
 The brothers came up with the pizza-making idea to bring in more money to support their families.
 They worked out of the bar’s 6-by-6-foot kitchen.

 The pizzas were fine, but they got better after Pep broke his leg and, unable to tend bar, had time to fiddle with the recipe.
 He called the owner of a favorite Chicago pizza place, who told him, “the secret was in the spices.”
 The resulting pizzas were a hit, and within three years, Tombstone Pizza was available in the Medford area, selling 2,000 pizzas a day and known for the tagline, “What do you want on your Tombstone?”